microsoft/winrtc/docs/README.md

 Most contributions require you to agree to a [Contributor License Agreement (CLA)][oss-CLA] declaring that you have the right to, and actually do, grant us the rights to use your contribution.

+## Feedback

+Did you find this page helpful?
+[Let us know by providing your feedback](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-tCZConOl1DsmA7Z5sVzcpUQTNTSkRaWEMxVFJVWDdQWUpSOUxCRVJNVC4u).

+You can also [file an issue](https://github.com/microsoft/winrtc/issues/new/choose) to report a bug or propose a new feature.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct][oss-conduct-code].